bldenton/EGADSlite/README.md

 ## OpenCascade

-Compilation & Installation of OpenCascade is required **only** if compiling EGADS library.
+Compilation & Installation of OpenCascade is required **only** if compiling the EGADS library.
 The EGADSlite library does not use OpenCascade.

   - Unzip tarball
     - See `./OpenCascade-v7.5.0/OpenCascadev7.5.0.txt` for options on getting the tarball or cloning repository
     - `tar -zxf opencascade-7.5.0.tgz` or clone `git clone https://github.com/bldenton/oce`
-  - Create build director (Out of source builds are highly recommended)
+  - Create build directory (Out of source builds are highly recommended)
     - `mkdir build`
   - Go to build directory & run cmake
     - `cd build`